MailOnline/Reactor/README.md

 We find that these are the two most common scenarios:

 1. When you get inside a new screen, you try to get some data.
 In this case, Reactor checks first the persistence and if it fails it will fallback to the network.
-2. You want new data, so Reactor will try the network.
+2. You want fresh data, so Reactor will use the network.

-The final piece is the `Resource`, which is nothing more than struct that encapsulates how the request will be made:
+The final piece is the `Resource`, which is nothing more than a struct that encapsulates how the request will be made:

 * path
 * query